 Albert Einstein once said that the work of Galileo Galilei “marks the real beginning of physics.”
 And astronomy, too: Galileo was the first to aim a telescope at the night sky, and his discoveries changed our picture of the cosmos.
 Here are 15 things that you might not know about the father of modern science.

 You may have noticed that Galileo Galilei’s given name is a virtual carbon copy of his family name.
 In her book Galileo’s Daughter, Dava Sobel explains that in Galileo’s native Tuscany, it was customary to give the first-born son a Christian name based on the family name (in this case, Galilei).
 Over the years, the first name won out, and we’ve come to remember the scientist simply as “Galileo.”

 With its convenient “tilt,” the famous tower in Pisa, where Galileo spent the early part of his career, would have been the perfect place to test his theories of motion, and of falling bodies in particular.
 Did Galileo drop objects of different weights, to see which would strike the ground first?
 Unfortunately, we have only one written account of Galileo performing such an experiment, written many years later.
 Historians suspect that if Galileo took part in such a grand spectacle, there would be more documentation.
 (However, physicist Steve Shore did perform the experiment at the tower in 2009; I videotaped it and put the results on YouTube.)

 It’s awkward to think of the father of modern science mucking about with astrology.
 But we should keep two things in mind: First, as historians remind us, it’s problematic to judge past events by today’s standards.
-Sure, we know that astrology is bunk, but in Galileo’s time, astrology was only just beginning to disentangle from astronomy.
+We know that astrology is bunk, but in Galileo’s time, astrology was only just beginning to disentangle from astronomy.
 Besides, Galileo wasn’t rich: A professor who could teach astrological methods would be in greater demand than one who couldn’t.